Umm Al Qahab

 Umm Al Qahab (ام القهاب) is a village in western Qatar located in the municipality of Al Khor.
-The village is near to Umm Birka.
+The village lies close to Umm Birka.
 It is one of many scattered villages to the north-west of Al Thakhira.

 Etymology

-In Arabic, "umm" means "mother" and is commonly attached as a prefix to geographic features.
-The second word, "qahab", is a local term used for white and light grey hills, of which there are a number found in this area.
+In Arabic, umm means "mother" and is commonly attached as a prefix to geographic features.
+The second word, qahab, is a local term used for white and light grey hills, of which there are a number found in this area.

 Alternative transliterations of its name are Umm Al Gahab and Umm Al Quhab.